codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. Trusty Tahr
+ 1. Static
- 2. Utopic Unicorn
+ 2. Private
- 3. Mystic Mansion
+ 3. Public
- 4. Wily Werewolf
+ 4. Final

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Final
 </details>